nisabmohd/Instagram-mern/README.md

 ## Cloning The GitHub Repository
-The recommended way to get ChatGPT clone is to use git to directly clone the repository:
+The recommended way to get this repo clone is to use git to directly clone the repository:

 ```bash
 $ git clone https://github.com/nisabmohd/Instagram-mern.git